 Refugee Care Collective Team

-Megan Tragethon, Co-Founder & Executive Director
+Megan Tragethon, Founder & Executive Director

 For over a decade, Megan has served refugee families resettled in Portland, OR.
 It was curiosity that first connected her with a refugee family of eleven from Central African Republic in 2009.
 She welcomed the family at the airport, unaware of how that moment would change the trajectory of her life.
 Through weekly visits over several years, Megan walked with this family and others as a friend, advocate, and guide, becoming familiar with the gaps in care for those fleeing war, persecution, and unrest.
 She was compelled to respond in a greater way.

 In 2015, Megan founded Refugee Care Collective to meet the needs of the refugee community and to coordinate efforts for faith communities, businesses, and schools.
 Through her leadership, RCC programs have been nationally recognized as best practices, and partnerships with all local resettlement agencies have been established.
 Megan speaks to national audiences on resettlement and community partnerships, and hopes to revolutionize refugee care both in Portland and on a national level.
 She has long believed in the power of collective, the value of long-term presence, and the opportunity we all have to rebuild that which has been lost or broken.
 In her spare time, Megan enjoys getting dinner with her central African friends who sparked her heart ten years ago and inspired what is now, Refugee Care Collective.